 by Mike McCarty.This is a forward of a message I sent to a fellow who had questions about "floating ground", "circuit ground", "chassis ground" et cetera.

 The antenna connects to a single turn primary, the other end going straight to chassis ground.
 This set is an otherwise unremarkable AA5.
-You may see a schematic similar at this location.

 Hope this helps and all.
 Any errors are mine.
 Questions or comments are welcome.